adamhemzal/adamhemzal.com-v2/content/blog/how-to-optimize-images-in-wordpress-without-any-plugin/index.md

 ### Optimization with Node.js and Imagemin

 We are going to use [imagemin](https://github.com/imagemin/imagemin) - a NPM package which allows minifying images and [Node.js](https://nodejs.org/en/) to run our NPM minifying package over thousands of images.

 If you don't have Node.js installed, [download](https://nodejs.org/en/download/) it first and install.
 It's pretty simple.
 To make sure your node is installed and running, type  `node -v` into a command prompt.
 You should get the current version of your node.

 Once you have Node.js installed, create a new folder and give it a proper name.
 Open your folder in the command prompt and type `npm init`.
 The file `package.json` will be created.
 This is the initialization file for our project.

-Now we have to install [imagemin](https://www.npmjs.com/package/imagemin) package by running a simple command:
+Firstly, we have to install [imagemin](https://www.npmjs.com/package/imagemin) package by running a simple command:

 ```bash
 npm install imagemin
 ```

-and one of the image minifying plugins.
-I recommend using [MozJPEG](https://github.com/mozilla/mozjpeg) because [it compress JPEG images similarly](https://siipo.la/blog/is-webp-really-better-than-jpeg) as popular [WebP](https://developers.google.com/speed/webp) format.
+Secondly, we have to also install one of the image minifying plugins.
+I recommend using [MozJPEG](https://github.com/mozilla/mozjpeg) because [it compresses JPEG images in a similar way](https://siipo.la/blog/is-webp-really-better-than-jpeg) as the popular [WebP](https://developers.google.com/speed/webp) format.

 ```bash
 npm install imagemin-mozjpeg